-5.2: LED status codes.
+5.2:LED Status Codes

-The three status LED's are located to the left of the DIPswitches on the right hand side of the unit and are used to indicate a variety of status signals.
+The three status LED's are located to the right of the DIPswitches on the top of the unit and are used to indicate a variety of status signals.

-The red status is used to indicate system problems, while the green status indicates system health, these are described below in table 2.
+The red status is used to indicate system problems, while the green status indicates system health; these are described below in table 2.

-LED Status Description Slow flashing GREEN led Heartbeat In normal RUN operation, when the NV10 is ready to (Slow = 1 second period). read a note, the green status led will flash slowly ("Heartbeat") to signal a "healthy" status.
-On Start Up - Flashing RED one second period.
-Firmware Fail During operation - Flashing RED one second period NV10 has a Transportation error, somewhere in the note path On Start Up Fast - Flashing Red (fast = half second period).
-Dataset fail During operation- Flashing Red (fast = half second period).
-NV10 cannot calibrate, sensor(s) may be blocked.
-Permanent RED Memory has been corrupted Flashing AMBER and bezel lights Power supply is incorrect, check specification
+LED Status Description Slow flashing GREEN led Heartbeat In normal RUN operation, when the NV9 is ready to read a (Slow = 1 second period) note, the green status led will flash slowly ("Heartbeat") to signal a "healthy" status.
+On Start Up - Flashing RED one second period Firmware fail During operation - Flashing RED one second period.
+NV9 has a Transportation Error somewhere in the note path On Start Up - Fast flashing RED (fast = half second period) Dataset fail During operation - Fast flashing RED (fast = half second period) NV9 cannot calibrate, sensor(s) may be blocked Permanent RED Memory has been corrupted Flashing AMBER and bezel lights Power supply is incorrect, check specification Alternating RED and GREEN Either a safe jam or Cash box full